Yuting-Shao/FiveInARowPygame/README.md

 # FiveInARowPygame
 **Author:** Yuting Shao

-The Tic-Tac-Toe game was designed and implemented using the pygame.
+The Five In A Row game was designed and implemented using the pygame.

 ## Software to run the project

-python3, pygame, time, json, sys,  unittest
+python3; required libraries: pygame, time, json, sys,  unittest

 ## How to start the game